William Ayling (judge): Career

 Ayling served as Assistant Collector and magistrate and was appointed as Sub-Collector in January 1900.
 From 1903 he served as a district and sessions judge and in 1912.
 He served as the Principal District Judge of Salem District of Madras Presidency during March 1907 to February 1908, and from January 1909 to June 1910.
 (Refer Salem District E-court).
 Ayling was appointed judge of the Madras High Court and served till 1924.
 He also officiated as Chief Justice for a short period in 1921.

 As Chief Justice, Ayling headed the three-member committee appointed to investigate the 1921 Buckingham and Carnatic Mills Strike.
 Apart from Ayling, the committee consisted of two Indians - a Brahmin and a non-Brahmin.
 The committee submitted its report in a short while blaming the striking workers for indulging in violence against Dalits.

 Death

-Ayling died at his house at Berkhamstead on 25 September 1946.
-He was seventy nine at the time of his death.
+Ayling died at his house at Berkhamsted on 25 September 1946, at age 79.

 Ayling married Emma Annie Graham in 1901.
 Emma died in 1912.
 Ayling was made a Knight Bachelor in 1915.